splunk/splunk-operator/docs/PasswordManagement.md

 - Make sure IAM Role only has least amount of privilege necessary for smartstore to work.

-- Once the Service Account is created, make sure it is annotated with specific IAM Role.
+- Make sure the service account is used in custom resources where its required Once the Service Account is created, make sure it is annotated with specific IAM Role.
 Once everything looks good, add service account to splunk custom resource. here is the example for adding it to `Standalone` instance

 ```